Foundation Reports

 Dear Phyllis,

-I think your question and answers are a great service for our community and appreciate you sharing your knowledge.
-Here’s my question: Last year our home listed for sale, sold and we opened escrow.
+I think your question and answers are a great service for our Foothill community, and I appreciate you sharing your knowledge.
+Here’s my question: Last year our Glendale home was listed for sale, sold, and we opened escrow.
 The buyer’s overzealous inspector came to the conclusion that our foundation was defective and recommended that the cripple walls be braced.
-When we purchased our home just five years ago, we hired a foundation inspector who did not make any recommendations.
-The buyer’s asked for a ridiculous credit and escrow was cancelled.
-We are going to attempt to sell our home again and are unsure how to handle the foundation non-issue.
+When we purchased our home five years ago, we hired a foundation inspector who found no issues and made no repair recommendations.
+Later, the buyers requested an excessive credit, so we cancelled escrow.
+Now we plan to sell the home again and are unsure how to address this foundation issue, which may not actually be an issue at all.
+JL

 Dear JL,

-In order to avoid liability you should disclose the previous buyer’s inspection report to your new buyer.
-And of course this report will cause concern.
+To avoid liability, you should disclose the previous buyer’s inspection report to your new buyer.
+And of course, this report will cause concern.
 During the span of my real estate career, I have learned that it is best to be proactive and address issues before they become problems.
 Contact a reputable seismic company (you can contact me for a recommendation) and have the foundation inspected by a professional.
-They will issue a report and if necessary an estimate to make any recommended repairs.
-If repairs are needed you don’t have to make them.
-But you will need to disclose this report to the buyer.
-Now both you and the buyer will know the cost to make repairs (if any).

 Best of luck on your sale.